• Skip to primary navigation

 Cookie Glaze:

-• Melt butter and brown sugar in a saucepan.
+• Over medium/low heat, melt butter and brown sugar in a saucepan.
 Whisk and bring to a rolling boil.

 • Remove from the heat, add milk, and whisk.